FREQUENTLY ASKED QUESTIONS

 What is the official name of the program?
 What is the name of the degree granted at completion?

-The official name of the program is "Professional Master of Science in Computer Science."
-Specializations are offered in Big Data and Visual Computing.
-The name of the degree granted is "Master of Science."
+The official name of the program is "Professional Master of Science in Computer Science".
+Specializations are offered in Big Data, Visual Computing and Cybersecurity.
+The name of the degree granted is "Master of Science".

 Will I be assigned a supervisor once I have been accepted into the program?